Pudendal nerve entrapment

 Pudendal nerve entrapment is an uncommon, chronic pelvic pain condition in which the pudendal nerve (located in the pelvis) is entrapped and compressed.
 There are several different anatomic locations of potential entrapment (see Anatomy).
 Pudendal nerve entrapment is an example of nerve compression syndrome.

 Pudendal neuralgia refers to neuropathic pain along the course of the pudendal nerve and in its distribution.
 This term is often used interchangeably with pudendal nerve entrapment.
 However, it has been suggested that the presence of symptoms of pudendal neuralgia alone should not be used to diagnose pudendal nerve entrapment.
 That is because it is possible to have all the symptoms of pudendal nerve entrapment, as per the diagnostic criteria specified at Nantes in 2006, without actually having an entrapped pudendal nerve.

 The pain is usually located in the perineum, and is worsened by sitting.
 Other potential symptoms include genital numbness, sexual dysfunction, bladder dysfunction or bowel dysfunction.
 Pudendal neuralgia can be caused by many factors including nerve compression or stretching of the nerve.
 Injuries during childbirth, sports such as cycling, chronic constipation and pelvic surgery have all been reported to cause pudendal neuralgia.

 Management options include lifestyle adaptations, physical therapy, medications, long acting local anesthetic injections and others.
 Nerve decompression surgery is usually considered as a last resort.
 Pudendal neuralgia and pudendal nerve entrapment are generally not well-known by health care providers.
-This often results misdiagnosis or delayed diagnosis.
+This often results in misdiagnosis or delayed diagnosis.
 If the pain is chronic and poorly controlled, pudendal neuralgia can greatly affect a person's quality of life, causing depression.